SavidDu/coffeeShopAnalysis/README.md

 ## Project Overview

 The goal of this project is to help a new small business understand how it is performing.
 Having operated for a few years the company would like to know it's general health, where the sales and profits are coming from, which products are doing well, and which geographical location need more attention.
+The business wants recommendations for which products should be given more focus on and steps it should take to grow.

+## Dataset Structure

 The dataset consists of three tables; orders, customers, and products.
 <!-- insert picture later -->